gth828r/brownify/README.md

 piano -> save(piano);
 ```

 In the above example, the original vocals are duplicted and modified.
 The original vocals are not part of the final track.
-A temporary sink called lateBass is defined and used to create two versions of teh bass track.
+A temporary sink called lateBass is defined and used to create two versions of the bass track.
 Note that "lateBass" is not part of the final track, as it does not include the `save` wrapper around the sink.
 However, it is used to define two tracks `flatBass` and `halfFlatBass` which are saved as part of the final track.

 When defining recipes, the following are available to you: